raphaelDuff/orderShiny/README.md

 This app contains 3 tabs:

--   Total Order: displaying a input select, data table and reactive value box and a ploty plot;
+-   Total Order: displaying an input select, data table and reactive value box and a ploty plot;
 -   Unit tests: a solution of a coding exercise about unit tests;
 -   My Projects: other projects developed when I was working at LG